 N.B: This blog post was inspired by the first email from the Loving BDSM 30 Days of D/s.
 If you haven’t listened to their podcast yet please do so, you can also check out the website for great resources and links on how to listen or follow on social media.

 I’m one of those Switchy folk, and maybe a Switch who leans more towards Top and bottom than Dominant and submissive, if we are to be pernickety about it.
 However that doesn’t mean I don’t have thoughts about what Dominance means to me.
 It’s been a big learning curve for me, on both sides of the slash, this post though is all about the big D.

 When I first joined Fetlife, all the Kinky & Popular posts and pictures seemed to be depicting just one type of D/s.
-It was very structured, protocol based style of D/s.
-At the time I was identifying as submissive on Fetlife, in part due to be sexually submissive, in my inexperience I thought this would equate to being a submissive in the BDSM sense of the word.
+It was very structured, protocol-based style of D/s.
+At the time I was identifying as submissive on Fetlife, in part due to being sexually submissive, in my inexperience I thought this would equate to being submissive in the BDSM sense of the word.
 More on that in another blog post though.

 It’s also fun.
 Possibly the most fun I’ve ever had.
 When I’m mid-scene and Top-space has descended, I feel truly elated.
 I can feel my body buzzing and my mind focusing, and I just never want it to end.
 It is truly a glorious feeling.
 There’s even more to love about it when you factor in the depth of connection is has helped me forge with Bakji, something I don’t think would have occurred in the same way without these FemDom explorations.
 How I see him through the prism of the Dominance I wield over him during our scenes, has made my affection and appreciation for him grow.